-Through AWI Ventures Pty Ltd, the Group has investments in 7 start-up companies in the financial technology sector.
+Through AWI Ventures Pty Ltd, the Group has investments in 3 start-up companies in the financial technology sector.
 These companies have little or no revenue and therefore cannot be valued using Discounted Cash Flow.
 The fair value of the investee companies has been assessed as the price at which each investee company raised a material amount of new capital, or historic cost if they have not raised a material amount of new capital, adjusted for the Director's view of the likely success of the business.

 The Group purchased a call option (derivative) over an unlisted business on 14 June 2018.
-At year end the transaction price for the call option is considered to be an appropriate proxy for fair value.
+Fair value has been determined using a binomial options pricing model.